Beyond caring faculty and flexible course offerings, the Community College of Aurora in Colorado is affordable.

 The Cashier's Office lets you Do More!
 We give you several options to pay tuition.
 Choose the method that fits your needs:

 Do not wait for a bill.
-To prevent being dropped from your classes for non-payment, your account must be paid in full or you must have a deferred FACTS payment plan by the payment deadline as described above.
+To prevent being dropped from your classes for non-payment, your account must be paid in full or you must have a deferred NBS payment plan by the payment deadline as described above.
 Students applying for late financial aid awards are responsible for paying their bill unless notified by The Financial Aid office of a financial aid award.

 If you register after the listed payment date, you must pay our account in full or initiate a deferred payment plan by 6 p.m. on the date enrolled.
 Lack of a receipt of a bill does not relieve you of your financial obligation to the college.
 You can view and print your bill immediately after registration through the MyCCA system.